Socialist Republic of Romania: Early years

-The early years of Communist rule in Romania were marked by repeated changes of course and by numerous arrests and imprisonments as factions contended for dominance.
+The early years of communist rule in Romania were marked by repeated changes of course and by numerous arrests and imprisonments as factions contended for dominance.
 The country's resources were also drained by the Soviet's SovRom agreements, which facilitated shipping of Romanian goods to the Soviet Union at nominal prices.

 On 11 June 1948, all banks and large businesses were nationalized.

-In the Communist leadership, there appear to have been three important factions, all of them Stalinist, differentiated more by their respective personal histories than by any deep political or philosophical differences.
-Later historiography claimed to identify the following factions: the "Muscovites", notably Ana Pauker and Vasile Luca, who had spent the war in Moscow and the "Prison Communists", notably Gheorghe Gheorghiu-Dej, who had been imprisoned and went into hiding in Romania during the war.
+In the communist leadership, there appear to have been three important factions, all of them Stalinist, differentiated more by their respective personal histories than by any deep political or philosophical differences.
+Later historiography claimed to identify the following factions: the "Muscovites", notably Ana Pauker and Vasile Luca, who had spent the war in Moscow and the "Prison Communists", notably Gheorghe Gheorghiu-Dej, who had been imprisoned during the war.

 Pauker and her allies were accused of deviating to the left and right.
-For instance, they were initially allied on not liquidating the rural bourgeoise, but later shifted their position.
+For instance, they were initially allied on not liquidating the rural bourgeoise but later shifted their position.
 Ultimately, with Joseph Stalin's backing, Gheorghiu-Dej won out.
 Pauker was purged from the party (along with 192,000 other party members); Pătrășcanu was executed after a show trial.